sigp/opcode-purity/README.md

 ## Definition of Impurity

 A contract is considered pure if it will always return the same result given sufficient gas for execution and the same transaction data.

-_TODO: Tighten down this definition._
+Specifically, it may read the data field of a transaction but no other transaction context, it may not read block information and it must not read from or write to storage.

 <h2 id="opcode-table">Impure Opcode Table</h2>